 Rest all did their part as per the director’s requirements.
 Tanikella Bharani and Subhalekha Sudhakar’s presence should do some good to the nativity factor which is seriously lacking in this film.

-Our filmmakers glorified faction concept and made numerous clichéd films which gave wrong ideas on factionists.
+Analysis: Our filmmakers glorified faction concept and made numerous clichéd films which gave wrong ideas on factionists.
 Ram Gopal Varma tried to show the real faction with a tinge of fiction.
 Varma hit the right chords by not taking sides and simply focused on the proceedings.
 He has driven the film in the director’s point of view and that helped the characters to look natural.
 In spite of dealing this story in an extremely creative manner, RGV didn’t dare enough to shoot the film in real locations.
 Saying that, RGV deserves all the praises for daringly canning some controversial scenes on NTR (Shatrugan) and Obul Reddy (Abhimanyu) characters.
 One should definitely watch this film to get the real taste of Rayalaseema faction.

 It is clichéd to state that RGV’s film is technically brilliant.
 Rakta Charitra is not an exception to it.
 It is indeed one of his best when it comes to the technicalities.
 Amol Rathod’s cinematography is brilliant.
 He has not only grasped RGV’s intentions but also added his own touch to make the film look spectacular.
 Dharam-Sandeep’s music is another asset to this movie.
 Background score deserves a pat.
 Dialogues written by Nageswara Rao are not that great except for few striking punch lines.
 RGV believes in the adage ‘Action speaks louder than words’.
 However it is one of the rarest occasions in which RGV has actually given ample time for the dialog writer to exhibit his skills.
 Editing is crisp but it could’ve been crispier in the first hour.
 Art is not up to the mark as the Bihar kind of setup didn’t match to Anantapuram backdrop.

 Plus Points:The concept itself is superb.
 When a director like RGV deals such subject the output will be definitely worth a watch.
+Pratap Reddy’s sketch to kill Bukka Reddy is excellent.
+Unarguably, it is the best scene in the film.

 RGV gives the right definition for faction in this film.
 His inimitable style of storytelling is the biggest plus point for RC.